 How Much Nighttime Sleep Is Appropriate For A 9 Month Old?

-Most babies will sleep through the night, however, some 9 month old babies will still wake and require your calming touch to help them resettle and drift back off to sleep.
+As part of the 9 month old sleep schedule, your baby will be able to sleep between 11-12 hours per night.
+Most babies will sleep through the night, however, some 9 month olds will still wake and require your calming touch to help them resettle and drift back off to sleep.

 Should I Put My 9 Month Old To Bed Early If They Missed Their Nap?